 Patrice Y. Johnson

-Also during that time, Johnson spent one summer working for then Vice President Walter Mondale.
-From there she moved to Houston and was law clerk for two years with U.S. District Judge Gabrielle McDonald in the 4th district in Houston, TX.
-Johnson was a successful attorney at the firm of Mayor, Day and Caldwell while continuing her pro bono work for the Houston chapter of the NAACP.
+Also during that time, Johnson spent one summer working for then-Vice President Walter Mondale.
+From there she moved to Houston and was a law clerk for two years with U.S. District Judge Gabrielle McDonald in the 4th district in Houston, TX.
+Johnson was a successful attorney at the firm of Mayor, Day, and Caldwell while continuing her pro bono work for the Houston chapter of the NAACP.
 It was here in the case of Delores Ross v.
-Houston Independent School District where she coordinated the culmination of a twenty-eight year old lawsuit to mandate the Houston School system to fulfill the Brown v.
+Houston Independent School District where she coordinated the culmination of a twenty-eight-year-old lawsuit to mandate the Houston School system to fulfill the Brown v.
 BOE decision of the Supreme Court.

-In January 1989, she was promoted to Chief of Staff of congressman Leland’s Washington and Houston offices.
+In January 1989, she was promoted to Chief of Staff of Congressman Leland’s Washington and Houston offices.
 Congressman Leland as chair of the subcommittee on hunger provided famine relief to citizens of Ethiopia.
-Leland, Johnson and others were killed when their aircraft crashed into a Ethiopian mountainside Aug.
+Leland, Johnson, and others were killed when their aircraft crashed into an Ethiopian mountainside on Aug.
 7, 1989.
 They were on a mission to feed hungry refugees in a camp near the Ethiopia-Sudan border.
 Josie Thomas (her youngest sister) said of Patrice, “She was an inspirational role model who lead the way with humor and insight well beyond her years.”

 Johnson's funeral service was at Zion Baptist Church in Minneapolis and she was buried at Lakewood Cemetery.
 Among those who came to pay their respects at her funeral were Congressman Leland's widow and mother; his press secretary, Alma Newsom, and most of the congressman's staff; Mayor Kathy Whitmire and several members of City Council; and Atlanta Mayor Andrew Young.
 Also attending were U.S. Reps.
 Gary Ackerman, D-N.Y.; Al Wheat, D-Mo.; Ron Dellums, D-Calif., chairman of the Congressional Black Caucus; and Harold Ford, D-Tenn.
 Dellums aide Joyce Francine Williams, an expert on child health and nutrition issues, was among those killed in the crash.